xinqiaozhang/xinqiaozhang.github.io/sample_page02.md

 ### 1. Background
 <img src="images/p02t1.jpg?raw=true"/>

+In this project, netlist, spef and sdc file for each design are provided.
+We need to implement an optimization flow for clock tree using useful skew to improve the timing of given designs.
+The initial designs have negative slack values.
+We are allowed to optimize / modify only clock tree, not data paths.
+There is one clock for each design.

 Initial data of the design is shown below:

 | Benchmark     | Cell count | FF count | Clock period | Initial WNS | Initial TNS | Number of violating endpoints |